Ice Safety

 Any snowmobile and any snowmobiler can easily ride on the ice, though extra precautions and additional safety gear are recommended.
 Below is a list of basic safety tips to keep in mind if you’re going to operate your snowmobile on frozen lakes and rivers.

-Ice Thickness Chart
+Ice Thickness Chart:

 Basic Ice Safety Tips: